 We create a culture that values girls and builds confidence

-Girls' LEAP continues forward with the vision of a world where all girls and nonbinary youth grow into powerful, capable adults realizing the power of their aspirations.
+Our staff training has also evolved.
+In addition to preparing our teaching teams to lead our curriculum, we teach them to create inclusive cultures in our classrooms.
+Girls' LEAP continues forward with the vision of a world where all girls and gender-expansive youth grow into powerful, capable adults realizing the power of their aspirations.